zanderson3j/dark_arts/README.md

 * Dex2jar - Converts a dex file to a jar.
 * JD-GUI - Decompiles jar files.
 * APK Tool - Decompiles encoded XML in order to view it.
-* JadX - Decompiles dex file to java.
+* JadX - Decompiles dex file to Java.
 * virustotal.com - Virus reports for Android files.

-Static analysis from class essentially involved decompiling and reviewing the Android Manifest, and decompiling the source code into java in order to understand what it is doing.
+Static analysis from class essentially involved decompiling and reviewing the Android Manifest, and decompiling the source code into Java in order to understand what it is doing.
 For dynamic analysis, you run an emulator / virtual machine, connect to it with the Android Debug Bridge, and run some malware to see what happens.
-You can also use wireshark to view network traffic for payloads.
+You can also use Wireshark to view network traffic for payloads.

 The APK contains the files used by the app, libraries, digital certificate, images, XML, manifest, and compiled XML views.